onflowser/flowser/frontend/README.md

 This app can be built as a website or a desktop app.
 The entry points for different targets are located in `src/targets` dir.

+## UI Design

+You can view our UI design definitions on [Adobe XD](https://xd.adobe.com/view/00f8a11a-5a64-4fca-97ee-f3a6c3547a4b-55ab/) or [Google Drive](https://drive.google.com/drive/folders/1ixHczX7g64C2B06wfYhHvPfm4RLdVxdL).

 ## Setup

 ### Running on Macbook M1